 Qn 1d) What are some of the challenges that may be faced in each of the four stages of data visualisation process?
 Illustrate the answer with respect to the above case.

-Despite the benefits of data visualisation process, they may impose a few challenges to organizations in each of the four stages namely: Data Collection and Storage, Data Pre-processing stage, Graphics Engine and Human Visual and Cognitive Processing.
+Despite the benefits of data visualisation process, they may impose a few challenges to organizations in each of the four stages namely: Data Collection and Storage, Data Pre-processing, Graphics Engine and Human Visual and Cognitive Processing.

 Firstly, the procedures taken by Microsoft to cope with the growing data collection by offering comprehensive cloud storage facilities such as Azure Data Factory and Power BI may cause their clients to overlook certain data when planning projects.
-By having data retrofired, companies produce non-actionable dashboards and abnormal charts without exploratory analysis.
+By having data retrofitted, companies produce non-actionable dashboards and abnormal charts without exploratory analysis.
 Hence, Microsoft have to ensure that their clients must be knowledgeable and understand that data collection upfront is the key in successfully creating impressive project designs.

 Secondly, Microsoft’s attempt to include more features on an existing software such as Power BI, Power Apps and Flow across their power platform may prove to be redundant to certain organisations.
 As much as they are beneficial in terms of producing an efficient workflow in organisations, the knowledgeable users will prioritize the feature list and limit them to ones they occasionally use to prevent the cognitive load from increasing.
 Hence, the users will be able to process data and transform them into something understandable in the pre-processing stage.